Alvise88/zero-turnaround-cicd-with-dagger/GUIDE.md

           args: calc:publish
 ```

-We have built an internal CI/CD platform inpired by GitHub Action, focused on Dagger called ArgoCI, it uses ArgoWorflow and it runs on Kubernetes
+We have built an internal CI/CD platform inpired by GitHub Action, focused on Dagger called ArgoCI, it uses ArgoWorflow and it runs on Kubernetes.

 For MailUp ArgoCI platform we can use this manifest